codeflood/chel/docs/variables.md

     command $foo:1$ # 27
     command $foo:-1$ # 95

+The first and last values in a list can be accessed through the special subreferences `first` and `last`:

+    var foo (27 12 35 95)
+    echo (first value is $foo:first$)
+    echo (last value is $foo:last$)

 If the index is larger than the number of values in the list, an error is raised.
-The number of values inside a list can be accessed through the special name `length`:
+The number of values inside a list can be accessed through the special subreference `count`:

     var foo (27 12 35 95)
-    echo (length is $foo:length$)
+    echo (length is $foo:count$)

 To use just a single value of a map during substitution, append a colon (`:`) and the value name.